Glacier Bay and Icy Strait possess all the best attributes of saltwater big-game fishing, without any of the shortcomings.

 Each summer, humpback whales migrate to our waters from as far away as Hawaii to feed and fatten up on an abundance of bait fish and herring.
 The abundance of feed also attracts bottom fish, like Alaska Halibut.

-We catch hugh halibut here as opposed to what they catch in other parts of Alaska.
-We have often said the next world record would come from here and this summer what would have been a world record had it been handled correctly was caught here.
+We catch huge halibut here as opposed to what they catch in other parts of Alaska.
+We have often said the next world record would come from here and last summer what would have been a world record had it been handled correctly, was caught here.
 A 482 lb monster.

 Veteran saltwater anglers fish with us each year because of the sheer number and variety of sport fish we have.